 We measured the average execution cost per query, based on the EC2 instance hourly cost and the number of nodes in the cluster.
 Query engines can scale horizontally and better throughput can be achieved by spending more on infrastructure, however, getting the best performance by spending less with the ability to do more with fewer resources would be the most desired outcome for any organization.

-While Presto is broadly used, the technology underneath is outdated and not capable of supporting the demands of next-generation data lakes.
-Slow performance and high operational costs are not something that companies are looking for these days.
+In summary Presto technology is outdated and not capable of supporting the demands of next-generation cloud data lakes.
 The ability to execute queries directly on cloud data lake storage with high efficiency, at low cost and high performance is the highest priority on the list of demands for next-generation cloud data lakes, and is something only Dremio can deliver.

 Read more about the Dremio versus Presto performance and efficiency benchmark here.